 The signs are clear: APIs represent a change in the fundamental infrastructure of technology.
 Software development organizations are left scrambling to catch up.
 How does API development fit into the overall software development lifecycle?
 We hear that too often, APIs are slotted in too late in the process, and everyone left deals with clean-up after the fact.

 And the API tooling landscape is likely daunting to those new to the space with hundreds of tools.
 Perhaps there are so many because we're dealing with the pieces that fall on the factory floor?
+What will your future APIs look like?

 Rethinking the software development lifecycle completely will give companies more control over their output and drive more successful business outcomes.
-From aligning with strategic goals, to establishing a cross-functional team, or focusing on empathy-driven experiences and managing a roadmap, the future of APIs is not "code-first" or even "API first," it's about design first!
+From aligning with strategic goals, to establishing a cross-functional team, or focusing on empathy-driven experiences and managing a roadmap, the API future is not "code-first" or even "API first," it's about design first!